-Find what’s hard, and do that!
+Find what’s hard and do that!
 Don’t do what’s easy, stop being fraudulent!

 In addition to covering fitness, Wes is also known for sharing stories from his time in the penitentiary system.
-Clearly that experience has provided him with great insight into what most of us out here take for granted.
+Clearly that experience has provided him with great insight into what most of us who’ve always been out here take for granted.
 It’s similar to those of us who have served in the military or come from challenging backgrounds.
 Those experiences give us a different perspective.
 Wes is particularly interesting because he’s taken all those hard experiences, survived and used them to mold him into the person he is today.
 His IG stories motivate the hell out of you and in some cases provide you with a much needed reality check.

 Before we proceed, there’s something you need to understand about training though.
 Some things are universal, the information exists, it’s out there and it doesn’t often change.
 The key to fitness is training, eating right, and most importantly: BEING CONSISTENT.
-That’s all there is to it when it comes to training.
+That’s all there is to it when it comes to fitness.
 Then, within those points there are a hosts of options and approaches that you can take.

-Not long ago I was speaking with my son about my confusions regarding the approach to take to lifting weights.
-I’d been struggling about how I should continue given all of my training activities.
-I think that the universe put Wes in my path to answer those questions for me and to set me on the right path.
+Not long ago I was speaking with my son about my struggle regarding which approach I should take when lifting weights.
+I’d been struggling with how I should continue given all of my training activities, limitations and recent injuries.
+I think that the universe put probably put Wes in my path to answer those questions and to set me on the right path.